Sunrise to Sunset: Beachfront Camping in Texas

 Kayaking Laguna Madre

 We took our kayaks out in the lagoon to paddle around for a while.
 The trip out in the lagoon was easy but coming back to shore was quite the workout.
 Although we managed to make it back it took quite a bit of work.
 The current kept taking us back out, so you have to paddle hard to get back.
 Despite that struggle it was very peaceful and quiet once out away from the shore.
 As we were out in the water we kept encountering moon jellyfish.
 My then 5-year-old said it looked like a star was on their top.
 It was exciting to see them floating in the water as we kayaked.
-After some research it said these moon jellyfish were harmless, but their sting could cause a mild skin irritation so keep your body inside the kayak.
+After some research it said moon jellyfish were harmless, but their sting could cause a mild skin irritation so keep your body inside the kayak.
 PFDs are required to kayak in the lagoon.
 We use these lifejackets as we travel.

 After we returned to shore, we quickly deflated our Kayaks, loaded them in the van and headed to the beach to relax.